-Non-Degree Seeking Student - A student who does not plan to enroll in a degree or certificate program is permitted to enroll as a non-degree seeking student in selected courses.
-When enrolled in math, English or other selected courses, the student will be required to present test scores for placement purposes.
+Non-Degree Seeking Students.
+A student who does not plan to enroll in a degree or certificate program is permitted to enroll as a non-degree seeking student in selected courses.
+When enrolling in math, English or other selected courses, the student will be required to present test scores for placement purposes.
 If scores are not available, testing may be arranged through Student Services.
+Students enrolling in a course with prerequisite requirements will be required to present evidence of successful completion of the pre-requisite course.